adaltas/ece-devops-2020-fall/modules/6-docker-containers/labs.md

 ## 4. Share your Docker container with a classmate

 1. Modify the message printed in the `server.js` (you can add your name for example)
-2. Rebuild the Docker container (with a different name) with this modified code and see if you can run it and navigate to the web app in your browser
+2. Rebuild the Docker container (with a different name) with this modified code and see if you can run it, then navigate to the web app in your browser
 3. Register on [Docker Hub](https://hub.docker.com/)
 4. Tag your container with the following command:
    ```